alex-pricope/simulator-challenge/README.md

     dotnet run --urls "http://localhost:5054"
   ```

-:WARN_ICON
-I found that swagger UI caches (at least on my machine) the JSON result in the rendered UI, sometimes re-running the POST for simulations,
+⚠️ I found that swagger UI caches (at least on my machine) the JSON result in the rendered UI, sometimes re-running the POST for simulations,
 does NOT refresh the results view with the new JSON values.
 Better use the method above to see the summaries

 ## Unit tests
 * `Gamebasics.Services.Tests`
   * Unit tests for _SimulatorService_ and other components

-* For the `SimulatorService` I tried to cover the basics with running at least 1000 simulations sometimes and check the statistics.
+* For the `SimulatorService` I tried to cover the basics by running at least 1000 simulations sometimes and checking the statistics.

 ## Error handling
-The API has an error middleware where various errors are being caught and transformed to status codes.
+The API has an error middleware where various errors are being caught and transformed into status codes.
 Also, I return a custom
 `ErrorDetails` for these cases.

 ## Logging
-The API and any other service has the logger built injected.
-Each API call is logged, showing how long the request took, status code, etc.
+Each API call is logged, showing how long the request took, the status code, etc.
+The logger is also injected in the SimulationService

 ## Simple UI element
 I added a very simple html page that helps with running the simulations.
 For this to work we need to do the following: